Texiwill/aac-lib/vsm/README.md

 Linux Version of VMware Software Manager

 ### NOTICE
-__As of v6.4.0 support for WSL and MacOSX has dropped due to My VMware changes and the solution found to those changes.
+__As of v6.4.0 support for MacOSX has dropped due to My VMware changes and the solution found to those changes.
 Work will continue to determine how to fix.
 In addition the --patches option no longer works for the same reasons.__